Skip to main content

 # Output example: rustc 1.90.0 (abc123def 2024-10-01)

-The version shown by rustc --version inside devenv shell is the version determined by your nixpkgs snapshot.
+The version shown must match the string in rust-bin.stable."X.Y.Z".
 This is the version you should use for all other files (GitHub Actions and Dockerfiles).

 2. Check Current Versions in Other Files